 This project is a response to the lack of transparency and justice in policing.
 The public should have the right to know which officers are patrolling their neighborhoods and watching their communities.
 When officers abuse their positions of power, they should be able to be easily identified and held accountable.

 It is the first project of its kind in the United States, and was first implemented in Chicago in October 2016.
-In fall 2017, OpenOversight launched in the East Bay of the San Francisco Bay Area.
-Immigration and Customs Enforcement and Customs and Border Protection were added to OpenOversight in June 2018.
-OpenOversight will launch in New York City in 2018.
+OpenOversight launched in the East Bay of the San Francisco Bay Area in fall 2017 and in New York City in 2018.
 A Baltimore instance is anticipated to launch in early 2019.

 OpenOversight is released as free and open source software so others can launch similar law enforcement accountability projects in their own cities.
 The software is available for download and collaborative development on GitHub.

 LegalA note to law enforcement

 Illinois: This project does not perform facial recognition and is thus in compliance with the Biometric Information Privacy Act.
 Requests or questions regarding this project from those affiliated with law enforcement must be directed to our legal representation at email@example.com.